RAGWire Architecture and Setup

 Manual Metadata Filters

 When multiple companies share the same collection, unfiltered retrieval can mix up results.
-Use metadata filters to pin retrieval to a specific company, year, or document type:
+So we use metadata filters to pin retrieval to a specific company, year, or document type:

 PYTHON